dfelinto/blender-manual/manual/grease_pencil/modes/sculpting/tool_settings/brush.rst

    Affect Thickness
       Toggles the brush effect on the thickness of the stroke points.

-   Affect Pressure
-      Toggles the brush effect on the pressure values of the stroke points.

    Affect UV
       Toggles the brush effect on the UV rotation of the stroke points.